DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 * frequency - Index * SampleRate/N

 The output is rather strange.
 I am using a pure tone of 440Hz, although my answer does not reflect this.

+#Fourth Entry

+I got in touch with Bryan Duggan from DIT, the creator of Tunepal, inquiring about the technique he used to obtain musical notes from audio recording.
+He used PYIN for my tunepal, a C++ library that utilises the YIN algorithm.
+He recommends this algorithm as it is more accurate than using FFT for pitch detection.
+I am currently using TarsosDSP, a java library that offers the Yin algorithm.

+Goals for the upcoming week:
+* Detect single notes using YIN algorithm.
+* Meet with Bryan Duggan.
+* Research multiple note detection.